 - Colors: Black, beige, gray, pink, white, iridescent

 - Markings: Genders are similar with overall beige-gray plumage slightly darker on the wings and tail with paler whitish-gray undertail coverts.
-A gray or faint pink wash can be seen on the head, neck and chest in good light, and mature birds have a black cheek spot that may be difficult to see.
+A gray or faint pink wash can be seen on the head, neck, and chest in good light, and mature birds have a black cheek spot that may be difficult to see depending on posture and angle.
 Round black spots are prominent on the wings.
 The tail is very long and pointed, edged with white on the outer feathers.
 Males have an iridescent neck patch and both genders have a pale blue-gray eye ring.
 Legs and feet are red.

 Juveniles look similar to adults but often have a scaly appearance because their feathers have thin buff or whitish edges.
 Young birds also show a paler face and their feet and legs are not as colorful.